morrisfranken/argparse/Readme.md

 ```

 # Custom classes
-When using a custom class, Argparse will try to create the class using the constructor with an `std::string` as paramters.
+When using a custom class, Argparse will try to create the class using the constructor with an `std::string` as parameters.
 See `examples/argparse_example.cpp` for an example using a custom class.

 # Examples and help flag